stanac/LiteApi/README.md

 - [ ] Configuration to replace global API root route (replace "api" in URLs with custom string)

 ### 0.8
-- [ ] Option to return raw JSON content from string
+- [ ] Option to return raw JSON content from string and to set response code
 - [ ] Extensibility point to enable replacing any internal service in the middleware
 - [x] Force HTTPS attribute and global config
 - [x] Support action parameters from request header (in 0.7.2)